ranranrunforit/ranranrunforit.github.io/_projects/project-15.md

 ### Decoder models

-Decoder models use only the decoder of a Transformer model.
+<span style="background-color: #FFFF33;">Decoder models use only the decoder of a Transformer model.
 At each stage, for a given word the attention layers can only access the words positioned before it in the sentence.
-These models are often called auto-regressive models.
+These models are often called auto-regressive models.</span>

-The pretraining of decoder models usually revolves around predicting the next word in the sentence.
+<span style="background-color: #FFFF33;">The pretraining of decoder models usually revolves around predicting the next word in the sentence.</span>

-These models are best suited for tasks involving text generation.
+<span style="background-color: #FFFF33;">These models are best suited for tasks involving text generation.</span>

-Decoder models like GPT are designed to generate text by predicting one token at a time.
-As we explored in How 🤗 Transformers solve tasks, they can only see previous tokens, which makes them excellent for creative text generation but less ideal for tasks requiring bidirectional understanding.
+<span style="background-color: #FFFF33;">Decoder models like GPT are designed to generate text by predicting one token at a time.</span> As we explored in How 🤗 Transformers solve tasks, <span style="background-color: #FFFF33;">they can only see previous tokens, which makes them excellent for creative text generation but less ideal for tasks requiring bidirectional understanding.</span>

 Representatives of this family of models include: